Nanosheared electrolyte

 • move the atoms to more reasonable distances before the simulation starts using energy minimization, or using molecular dynamics with a small timestep.

 Let us move the atoms and place them in more energetically favorable positions before starting the simulation.
 Let us call this step energy minimization, although it is not a conventional minimization as done for instance in tutorial Lennard-Jones fluid.
+Instead, a molecular dynamics simulation will be performed here, with some techniques employed to prevent the system from exploding due to overlapping atoms.

 To perform this energy minimization, let us create a new folder named minimization/ next to systemcreation/, and create a new input file named input.lammps in it.
 Copy the following lines in input.lammps: